 Co-Founder and Ron’s Gone Wrong producer Julie Lockhart has been named President of Production at Locksmith and will continue to lead all aspects of production and development as well as partnering with Fischer at a strategic level.

 Fischer joined Illumination as Head of Business Development in 2009.
 Her contributions to the massive growth of Illumination date back to the inception of the studio, when she worked closely with founder Chris Meledandri on the studio’s original Business Plan in 2007 and was integrally involved in its launch and rollout.
 Previously, she was SVP, Business Development and Strategy at Universal from 2004 to 2009 and a Business Strategist at Channel 4 Television in the UK prior to that.

 She holds an MBA from Harvard and a BA from the University of Pennsylvania.

-All Animation Magazine Annecy 2018 Annecy 2019 AWN Cartoon Brew Deadline Double Negative Elisabeth Murdoch Film Disruptors Film Festivals Fox Guardian JP Vine Julie Lockhart Co-CEO Lissa Evans Locksmith Animation Locksmith-team Oscars Playgrounds 2018 Press Richard Curtis Ron’s Gone Wrong Sarah Smith Co-CEO Screen Daily Student Academy Awards The Empty Stocking The Hollywood Reporter Twentieth Century Fox Variety Warner Bros 'Wed Wabbit'
+All Animation Magazine Annecy 2018 Annecy 2019 AWN Cartoon Brew Deadline Double Negative Elisabeth Murdoch Film Disruptors Film Festivals Fox Guardian JP Vine Julie Lockhart Co CEO Julie Lockhart Co-CEO Lissa Evans Locksmith Animation Locksmith-team Oscars Playgrounds 2018 Press Richard Curtis Ron’s Gone Wrong Sarah Smith Co-CEO Screen Daily Sreen Alliance Student Academy Awards That Christmas The Empty Stocking The Hollywood Reporter Twentieth Century Fox Variety Warner Bros 'Wed Wabbit'